andrasq/node-klog/README.md

 Under node-v8.0.0, request is 20% faster and express + request is 30% faster than under node-v6.9.1, but both are still much slower than qrpc or just using qhttp.

+Realtime transport with checkpoint.

+Journaled near-realtime transport with checkpoint.

 Related Work